Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

 As we mentioned above, purchasing an additional warranty on your heater is a good idea to protect against premature malfunction.

 The Wrap Up

 Adding an electric wall heater to your home is a great way to keep your favorite room cozy and warm in a safe and cost-effective way.

-Whether you choose to go with a traditional fan forced unit like the Register Series Wall Insert or a super-powered radiant heater like the Heat Storm Infrared (or maybe you’re going all-out on looks with the Athena fireplace) odds are good you won’t regret your purchase.
+Whether you choose to go with a traditional fan forced unit like the Register Series Wall electric wall heater or a super-powered radiant heater like the Heat Storm Infrared (or maybe you’re going all-out on looks with the Athena fireplace) odds are good you won’t regret your purchase.